britannic/Adblock/README.md

 * Any FQDN in the blacklist will force dnsmasq to return the configured dns redirect IP address

 ## Compatibility
-* update-dnsmasq.pl has been tested on the EdgeRouter Lite family of routers, versions v1.7.0-v1.9.7+hotfix.4
+* update-dnsmasq.pl has been tested on the EdgeRouter Lite and ER-X family of routers, versions v1.7.0-v1.9.7+hotfix.4
 * Since the EdgeOS is a fork and port of Vyatta 6.3, this script could be adapted to work on VyOS and Vyatta derived ports

 ## Installation